-the idea to start this nonprofit was born out of years of wanting to have a space in town that was accessible, collaborative, and accountable – a space that can be collaborative and fulfill needs that this area has long needed. after working in a space that operated similarly in late 2016, one of our founders saw that there was a need for a space in the new river valley that could be used to strengthen community ties. they started to hold open community meetings in october 2017 under the name “blacksburg community co-op initiative” -- these meetings amassed a group of people that were interested in molding this idea, sharing ideas of what this collective space could look like. in late january of 2018, the other two founders joined the drive to make this place a reality and through their motivation and determination, the future economy collective was finally incorporated in july 2018. the future economy collective received our 501c3 status later that year. in early 2020, the future economy collective founded southpaw cafe at 204 draper rd nw, surviving almost entirely off of grassroots donations alone.
+The idea to start this nonprofit was born out of years of wanting to have a space in town that was accessible, collaborative, and accountable – a space that can be collaborative and fulfill needs that this area has long needed.
+After working in a space that operated similarly in late 2016, one of our founders saw that there was a need for a space in the new river valley that could be used to strengthen community ties.
+They started to hold open community meetings in October 2017 under the name “blacksburg community co-op initiative” -- these meetings amassed a group of people that were interested in molding this idea, sharing ideas of what this collective space could look like.
+In late January of 2018, the other two founders joined the drive to make this place a reality and through their motivation and determination, the Future Economy Collective was incorporated in July 2018. the future economy collective received our 501c3 status later that year.
+In early 2020, the Future Economy Collective founded Southpaw Cafe, surviving almost entirely off of grassroots donations alone.

-all proceeds from our merchandise sales are directly invested back into the community, funding mutual aid programs, community projects, and more (such as stocking the community free fridge & pantry when food supplies are low).
+All proceeds from any merchandise sales are directly invested back into the community, funding mutual aid programs, community projects, and more (such as stocking the community free fridge & pantry when food supplies are low).

-our sales operate according to a sliding scale! this means that people have the option to pay what they can for each item -- this helps us provide items at a lower cost so that more people may access them! if you have stable income, considerable savings, and/or minimal economic stress, we suggest you choose tier 2 or tier 3 prices!
+When we sell stuff to support our work, sales operate according to a sliding scale!
+This means that people have the option to pay what they can for each item -- this helps us provide items at a lower cost so that more people may access them!
+If you have stable income, considerable savings, and/or minimal economic stress, we suggest you choose tier 2 or tier 3 prices.

 The community free fridge & pantry (plus our warm clothing drawers and seed share) for the core of our mutual aid efforts.
 Volunteers and community members clean and stock the fridge & pantry.
 The fridge & pantry also receive donations from some local organizations and small businesses, such as the Agape Center, Our Daily Bread, and the Farmers’ Market Share the Spare Program.
 The community free fridge & pantry, warm clothing drawers, and seed share are now located at: